CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Experiments

 \subsection{Performance of CoreSPECT on small noiseless datasets}

-In the main paper, we showed that for the default parameter settings CoreSPECTed-K-Means and CoreSPECTed-GMM both achieve the best rank in ARI and the second best rank in NMI.
-Furthermore, we noted that in the four smallest datasets (Baron Mouse, Xin, Segerstolpe, and Muraro) our performance lacked behind that of Density based clustering (especially PECANN-DPC).
+In the main paper, we noted that in the four smallest datasets (Baron Mouse, Xin, Segerstolpe, and Muraro) our performance lacked behind that of Density based clustering (especially PECANN-DPC).
 Here we explore this in more detail.
 First, we note the ARI of CoreSPECTed-K-Means and PECANN-DPC for the four datasets.

-As can be observed from Table~\ref{tab:ari_default}, PECANN-DPC has noticeably higher ARI than our method for all four datasets.
+In fact, PECANN-DPC has noticeably higher ARI than our method for all four datasets.
 First we note that all of these clusters are well-separated.
 This can be observed as follows.
 If we look at any pair of clusters, all the nearest neighbors of any point are from the same cluster.
 This implies, the main hurdle of ``hard-to-separate-peripheral points'' is not present in these datasets.
 However, we still want to better understand if the performance of our framework can be improved in such cases.
 In this direction, we observe two interrelated reasons.

 \begin{enumerate} \item For all of these datasets, the cores (top 10\% of the points) selected by FlowRank (with default parameter) sometimes does not include any points from the smallest (such as less than 20 points) clusters.